Bloc/Webflow-BlocJams-Screencasts/05-browsing-music.md

 * created a hover state for `browseLink`
 * added a bottom border on `browseLink` of 3px, solid, #ea3370, and a bottom margin of -3px

+The tabs will enable a user to quickly change the content of the main section of the page without having to add another navigation tab or link to the left side.
+Essentially, it's hiding content to be seen as the user select it.
+We wanted to highlight the active tab as well as provide the attributes for the hover state, which is why we've added the pink underline to those elements.

 To complete the main section of our browse page we'll need albums.
 But first, let's create a template to add albums to:

 <center>